The u-root cpu command

 dependencies.
 At some point, as the set of files grows, frustrated users might

-decide to gather up all of /etc/
+decide to gather up all of /etc/, /bin, and other directories, in the hope

 that a wide enough net might bring along all that’s needed.
 The remote system